MDIntrinsicDimension: Dimensionality-Based Analysis of Collective Motions in Macromolecules from Molecular Dynamics Trajectories: Methods

 \subsection{Intrinsic dimension estimation}

+To provide an intuition, different classes of methods estimate the dimensionality of the underlying manifold by expressing the same core idea through complementary formalizations.
+Broadly speaking, distance-based methods look at how the number of neighbours grows as one increases the distance around each point (frame), that is, the power law of how the ``volume’’ of configuration space increases with radius \cite{glielmo_dadapy_2022}.
+Other approaches examine principal axes and how their associated variances decay, or related constructions.
+In all cases, the ID summarizes how many effectively independent directions the system explores and thus plays a role loosely analogous to the number of principal components or time-lagged independent components needed to capture most of the variance in a linear embedding, while being defined in a non-linear way and allowing for variations in the instantaneous ID. \cite{campadelli_review_2015}

-The package estimates ID using any of the algorithms implemented in \texttt{scikit-dimension} \cite{bac_scikit-dimension_2021}, which notably include nearest-neighbour, fractal and likelihood-based operating principles (Supplementary Table~\ref{tab:scikit_estimators}).
+This package estimates ID using any of the algorithms implemented in \texttt{scikit-dimension} \cite{bac_scikit-dimension_2021}, which notably include nearest-neighbour, fractal and likelihood-based operating principles (Supplementary Table~\ref{tab:scikit_estimators}).
 We found the Two Nearest Neighbours (\textit{TwoNN}) estimator \cite{facco_estimating_2017} to be robust, fast and well-behaved on MD data, and we adopt it as the default, unless otherwise specified.

 Three complementary summary metrics are reported.
-First, an \textit{overall} estimate which treats the full set of frames as a single point cloud and yields a single ID value; to mitigate the influence of initial non-equilibrated segments we additionally report a overall estimate computed on the final portion of the trajectory (the length of which can be specified as pleased by the user).
+First, an \textit{overall} estimate which treats the full set of frames as a single point cloud and yields a single ID value; to mitigate the influence of possibly non-equilibrated initial segments we additionally report a overall estimate computed on the final portion of the trajectory (whose length can be specified as a parameter).
 Second, an \textit{instantaneous} estimate produces a time series by evaluating ID in neighbourhoods centred at each frame.
-Third, we summarize this instantaneous series by its mean over the full trajectory and by its mean over the final portion of trajectory (in both cases we refer to it as \textit{averaged}).
+Third, we summarize this instantaneous series by its mean over the full trajectory and over its final portion (\textit{averaged}).
+In summary, the \textit{instantaneous} ID consists in a vector with as many elements as there are frames in the trajectory, while \textit{averaged} and \textit{overall} ID are real numbers characterizing the whole trajectory. \textit{Averaged} and \textit{overall} ID, while conceptually distinct, were found to yield similar values in our tests (Supplementary Figure \ref{fig:global id}).